 World Economic Forum publishes annual Global Risks Report

-The Global Risks Report 2020 was developed with the support of the World Economic Forum’s Global Risks Advisory Board and from collaboration with its strategic partners Marsh & McLennan and Zurich Insurance Group and its academic advisers at the Oxford Martin School (University of Oxford), the National University of Singapore and the Wharton Risk Management and Decision Processes Center (University of Pennsylvania).
+The Global Risks Report 2022 has been developed with the invaluable support of the World Economic Forum’s Global Risks Advisory Board.
+It also benefits from ongoing collaboration with its Strategic Partners, Marsh McLennan, SK Group and Zurich Insurance Group, and its academic advisers at the Oxford Martin School (University of Oxford), the National University of Singapore and the Wharton Risk Management and Decision Processes Center (University of Pennsylvania).

 Key charts from the Global Risks Report 2022

 Top Short Term Global Risks